mukunku/ParquetViewer/README.md

 # ParquetViewer
-Simple Windows desktop application for viewing Apache Parquet files
+Simple Windows desktop application for viewing & querying Apache Parquet files.

 ![Main UI](https://github.com/mukunku/ParquetViewer/blob/master/wiki_images/main_screenshot3.png)

+Please also checkout the Wiki for a detailed user guide: https://github.com/mukunku/ParquetViewer/wiki

 # Download
 If you'd like to use a pre-compiled EXE instead of compiling the project yourself, please see the release folder: https://github.com/mukunku/ParquetViewer/tree/master/release